 Start Date

-The role requires travel between all campuses to meet students and staff.
-Arden has 8 campuses within the UK and a campus in Berlin, Germany.
-All reasonable work travel will be paid by Arden University Students’ Association in accordance with university policies.
+The roles require travel between all campuses to meet students and staff.
+All reasonable work travel to your non-home campus are covered in accordance with University policies.

 Benefits

-These duties and responsibilities apply to all full-time student leadership roles.
+These duties and responsibilities are applicable to all full-time Student Leadership Roles

 - Work closely with the Managing Director, staff team and Student Representatives to enhance the student experience, advocate for positive change and represent the voice of students across the University.